17 Travel Toys & Games For Tots To Tweens

 Most “travel” dollhouses aren’t actually all that portable.
-But this new farm from Playmobil is compact enough to slip into a roomy backpack or beach tote while still offers a decent play area.
+But this new farm from Playmobil is compact enough to slip into a roomy backpack or beach tote while still offering a decent play area.
 Playmobil can include small pieces and is best for preschool through early school years.

 This bright starfish tote Melissa & Doug doubles as a bucket that holds plenty of sand water.
 Carry your other toys inside or empty it out and fold it flat for easy packing (wish we had it for our upcoming winter getaway!)

 The purple Cow’s collection of travel-size magnetic games inludes bingo and tic-tac-toe for little kids and chess, backgammon and code-breaking for older kids and tweens, all in slim, light cases.
 Blue Orange, the company that makes Spot It!, has come out with Nada, a dice-based picture-matching game that fits in the palm of your hand and can be adapted for older or younger kids.
 If you like Uno but want to take things up a notch with a little arithmetic, try 7 Ate 9 from Out of the Box.

 Brand 44 has its pocketsize Geomate.
 Turn it on when you’re out in nature and it will direct you to geocached “treasure” nearby.
 A separate USB connector uploads the latest caches from geocaching.com.
 Parents can lead the way with younger kids or let tweens or teens navigate for the family.